2006–07 Saracens F.C. season: Guinness Premiership

 As in the previous season, Saracens were narrowly defeated by Wasps in the London double-header at Twickenham at the opening of the season.
 This was to be followed by what turned out to be a good away draw at Bristol in the context of the excellent season that Bristol would go on to have, before a bonus point win was secured against the Newcastle Falcons.
 A morale-boosting run of results followed, losing only three times between October and the following March.
 No individual result could quite produce the reaction that the return of England's Richard Hill to top flight action, with supporters of both clubs giving Hill a huge ovation on his return to the pitch after 18 months of knee reconstruction, capping off his comeback with a try.

 Results in the Premiership went Saracens' way, leaving them with the possibility of ending up anywhere from second to fifth as the final round of matches approached.
 After a day of games almost all of which had significant consequences in terms of positions at the top, and at the foot of the table, Saracens found themselves in the Premiership playoffs for the first time, squeezing Wasps in to a rare 5th-place position, out of play-off contention.

-The campaign was to end with a heavy defeat away at Gloucester, however, overall the season represented a significant advance on those of recent years.
-After the end of the season there was to be personal success for Glen Jackson, whose league topping 400 points for the season and consistent high-level performances almost every week saw him awarded the PRA Player of the Year Award by his fellow professionals.
-On a sadder note the mercurial Thomas Castaignède, one of the most enduringly popular players at the club decided to bring his club rugby career to an end after providing many years of entertainment and rugby at its best both for Saracens and France.
+The campaign ended with a heavy defeat away at Gloucester, but overall the season represented an improvement on those of recent years.
+After the end of the season there was to be personal success for Glen Jackson scored a league topping 400 points for the season and was awarded the PRA Player of the Year Award by his fellow professionals.
+On a sadder note the mercurial Thomas Castaignède also retired from professional rugby after playing for both Saracens and France.